-Color variation-Color and ornamentation patterns in this species vary considerably among individuals.
+Color variation - Color and ornamentation patterns in this species vary considerably among individuals.
 Some frogs have a leaf-like dorsal coloration, while others have a rock-like dorsal coloration (Fig. 3).
-We did not observe significant variation in the ventral pattern of the individuals.
+We did not notice significant variation in the ventral pattern of the individuals.

-Color in preservative of the holotype (less than 1 year in preservative)-The general coloration of the dorsal surface is reddish-brown (Fig. 1).
+Color in preservative of the holotype (less than one year in preservative) - The general coloration of the dorsal surface is reddish-brown (Fig. 1).
 The white spots overlying the upper jaw and ventral region can become pale cream; no linea masculina is visible.
 The stripes on the arms and legs become more evident.
 The extremities of the fingers and toes become pale cream.

-Internal anatomy: organs (ZUEC-AMP 25273; female)-After cutting the skin, the transparent abdominal muscles were observed to have a slight dark-brown coloration (melanocytes).
+Internal anatomy: organs (ZUEC-AMP 25273; female) - After cutting the skin, the transparent abdominal muscles were observed with a slight dark-brown coloration (melanocytes).
 Beneath the musculature, the liver and small intestine were also observed with similar dark-brown pigmentation.
 However, it was more prominent in the intestine than in the ventral musculature and liver (Fig. 4A).
 After removing the abdominal muscles and opening the pericardium, we observed the heart to have melanocytes scattered throughout the atria, ventricle, conus arteriosus, and truncus arteriosus.
 After cutting the pectoral girdle in the medial region of the weakly mineralized procoracoid cartilages, we observed that the dark pigmentation extends from the cranial region of the heart to the carotid and systemic arteries.
-We did not see this pigmentation in the pulmocutaneous artery (Figs. 4B, 4C).
-A slight extension of this dark pigmentation occurs in the musculature lateral to the systemic and carotid arteries (Figs. 4B, 4C).
-Near the bifurcation of the internal and external jugular arteries and between the systemic and carotid arteries, there were two black, ovoid parathyroid glands on each side (Fig. 4C).
+We did not see this pigmentation in the pulmocutaneous artery (Fig. 4b, c).
+A slight extension of this dark pigmentation occurs in the musculature lateral to the systemic and carotid arteries (Fig. 4b, c).
+Near the bifurcation of the internal and external jugular arteries and between the systemic and carotid arteries, there were two black, ovoid parathyroid glands on each side (Fig. 4c).
 Less black pigmentation was observed in the thoracic region; however, a few small spots were observed close to the white eggs and in the oviduct.
-The oviduct was transparent and between the left and right oviduct two mature eggs were observed, and the oviducts joined near the pubis (Figs. 4D, 4E).
+The oviduct was transparent and between the left and right oviduct two mature eggs were observed, and each oviduct joined with its counterparts near the pubis (Fig. 4d, e).